Transformers: War for Cybertron: Autobot campaign

 Tasked with purging Cybertron's core of Dark Energon, Optimus, his friend Ironhide, and rookie Autobot soldier Warpath travel to the core's entrance, discovering it has been converted into a Decepticon stronghold.
 The trio frees Omega Supreme, who has been tortured with Dark Energon, and defend Ratchet while he heals him, whereupon Omega grants the Autobots access to the core.
-Fighting their way past Deception soldiers and a Cybertronian worm corrupted by Dark Energon, the Autobots eventually reach the core, which speaks to Optimus.
-It reveals that the only way to fix the damages done by the Dark Energon is to reboot itself, which will leave Cybertron a cold, barren and lifeless planet for millions of years.
+Fighting their way past Deception soldiers and a Cybertronian worm corrupted by Dark Energon, the Autobots eventually reach the core, which speaks to Optimus and reveals itself as a Transformer.
+It explains that the only way to fix the damages done by the Dark Energon is to reboot itself, which will leave Cybertron a cold, barren and lifeless planet for millions of years.
 However, the core can stay partially alive during this time if Optimus carries a small piece of it with him.
 Optimus accepts the burden and the core bestows the Autobot Matrix of Leadership into Optimus' chest.

 With Cybertron beginning to shut down, Optimus orders the evacuation of all Autobot cities.
 As the evacuation transports reach orbit, many are destroyed by Starscream's orbital space station, which Megatron has converted into a superweapon.
 The Aerialbots—Silverbolt, Jetfire, and Air Raid—lead a secret mission to infiltrate the station and destroy it from within.
 However, they soon discover that the station is actually a massive Decepticon known as Trypticon, who transforms into his robot form.
 The Aerialbots battle Trypticon, who is knocked out of orbit and crash-lands in Iacon.
 Optimus confronts him there and defeats him with Bumblebee and Ironhide's help.
 Later, Optimus commissions a massive vessel known as the Ark to transport the remaining Autobots into space, with only a small group led by Optimus staying behind on Cybertron to fight off Megatron's forces for as long as possible.

 Development and marketing

-War for Cybertron was announced December 16, 2009, and was released in North America on June 22, 2010 with the PAL region release following on June 25, 2010.
+War for Cybertron was announced December 16, 2009, and was released in North America on June 22, 2010, with the PAL region release following on June 25, 2010.
 It is powered by Unreal Engine 3.
 Physics for the game are handled using the Havok physics library.
-A demo was released on June 10, 2010 which allowed for players to play various multiplayer matches using two of the game's character classes.
+A demo was released on June 10, 2010, which allowed for players to play various multiplayer matches using two of the game's character classes.
 Developer High Moon Studios designed the friendly AI so that as a player progresses through the story any accompanying characters will help the player, but still require the player to advance through the game.
 "The buddies don't advance the story for you.
 They get to the point to kinda show you where to go, but then they'll take up defensive positions and wait for you to progress the story" said Game Director Matt Tieger.
 "They're not finishing objectives for you, but they like to stay near you, they'll heal you if you get too wounded, they're pretty smart."